The Missing Cross to Purity

 and so the unclean cannot pass over this way of holiness.

-this is our way, who are in scorn called Quakers, to wit, Christ.
+This is our way, who are in scorn called Quakers, that is, Christ.

 And this way of holiness shall be for the way-faring men,

-though fools, yet they shall not err therein;
+though fools, yet they shall not err in it;

-where no lion, nor ravenous beast, nor lion's whelp shall go thereon.
+where no lion, nor ravenous beast, nor lion's whelp shall go on it.

-All the ravenous beasts ate without, in the way of the world, without Christ and God.
+All the ravenous beasts are without, in the way of the world, without Christ and God.

 But the redeemed shall walk in this way of holiness, Christ Jesus;